How Do You Validate a Marketing Mix Model (MMM)? The Complete Guide

 • Posterior predictive checks: az.plot_ppc()

-• Budget and Revenue optimization results available by default
+• Budget and revenue optimization included by default

 Image from Stella MMM Dashboard